Suitable for producing sole leathers and other special leathers

 Besides the traditional vegetable tanning applications, astringent and sweetened chestnut extracts are also used with good results for the re-tanning of chrome tanned leathers, especially those to be buffed or embossed and for the production of semi-chrome leathers, to which they impart incomparable fullness, roundness, buffability and light fastness.

-Taking in account the main characteristics of astringent and sweetened extracts, a generic distinction can be made:
+Taking into account the main characteristics of astringent and sweetened extracts, a generic distinction can be made:

 Astringent chestnut extracts